NaniChkhenkeli/NeuralNetworking/README.md

 ## Welcome to CNN framework ##

-The network is designed to classify images from the MNIST dataset, which consists of grayscale images of handwritten digits (0-9).
+The network is designed to classify images from the MNIST dataset.
 The project includes custom implementations of convolutional layers, fully connected layers, max pooling, and backpropagation.

 How It Works: